Schools projects

 Development of a guide to evaluating financial education

-See OECD INFE High-Level Principles for the Evaluation of Financial Education Programmes on the OECD IGFED website.
+See OECD INFE High-Level Principles for the Evaluation of Financial Education Programmes on the OECD website.